 Although age is a factor, there are other factors that can cause low back pain, such as injuries, poor posture and illnesses.

 Age: Low back pain usually starts between 30 and 50 years old.
 As you get older, the likelihood of experiencing back pain increases.
-In addition to causing fractures, osteoporosis can also lead to a decrease in muscle elasticity, tone, and bone strength.
+The loss of bone strength due to osteoporosis may lead to fractures.
+Additionally, muscle elasticity can decrease and tone is affected.
 With the passage of time, intervertebral Discs start to lose fluid flexibility and fluidity.
 This reduces their ability for cushioning the vertebrae.
-As we age, the risk of spinal stenosis increases.
+Age also increases the chance of spinalstenosis.

 As we age, our bones, discs, and ligaments can become weaker.
 While this is a normal part of aging, it does not have to cause pain.

 As we age, our discs in the spine shrink and the spaces between vertebrae get narrower.
 An osteophyte is a small piece of bone that can form around the vertebrae and facet joint edges.